guypursey/ElizaBeth-Converter/README.md

 #ELIZA TO BETH CONVERTER #

-##v0.0.2##
+##v0.0.3##

-LATEST: Restored ruleset-as-object structure that was lost in the previous merge conflict.
+LATEST: Added capability for memory dollar-signs to be converted to corresponding `deferto` properties in the results.

 This is very much a work in progress.

 ###WHAT IS THIS?###